-Police officer, suspect shot outside north Texas restaurant
+Texas officer trying to arrest suspect shot by fellow cop

-WEATHERFORD, Texas (AP) — A police officer and a suspect have been shot outside a north Texas restaurant.
+WEATHERFORD, Texas (AP) — A Texas police officer shot another officer and a man he was trying to arrest during a confrontation following a traffic stop, authorities said Friday.

-The Fort Worth Star-Telegram (http://bit.ly/2iL5i0i ) reports the shootings occurred about 9:30 p.m. during a traffic stop in Weatherford, about 30 miles west of Fort Worth.

-Weatherford Deputy Chief Chris Crawford says the officer and suspect scuffled in the parking lot of the Tequila Bar Y Grill prior to the shooting.
-Police are still investigating the incident.
+Police in Weatherford, west of Fort Worth, said officer Chris Bumpas was conducting the stop Thursday evening when he discovered there was a warrant for the arrest of one of three people in the vehicle.

+The man became combative and struck the officer in the head with a metal flashlight, police said in a statement posted to the department’s Facebook page.

 Most Read Stories

-Note: This story has been corrected to show the officer’s name is Bumpas, not Bumpers.